The Pulse of K-Entertainment

 #K-Drama#Korean Film#Baeksang Arts Awards#Baeksang 2026#Awards Season#Film & TV

-The 62nd Baeksang Arts Awards nominees are out, and the 2026 shortlist already looks like the cleanest snapshot of what actually ruled Korean screens over the last 12 months.
-According to Soompi’s category roundup, works released between April 1, 2025 and March 31, 2026 made the cut across Broadcast, Movie, Theater, and Musical, with the ceremony set for May 8 at COEX Hall D in Seoul.
+The 62nd Baeksang Arts Awards nominees are out, and the 2026 shortlist already looks like the clearest snapshot of what actually ruled Korean screens over the last 12 months.
+According to the nominee list released through Baeksang's official channels on April 13, works released between April 1, 2025 and March 31, 2026 made the cut across Broadcast, Movie, Theater, and Musical, with the ceremony set for May 8 at COEX Hall D in Seoul.
 That means prestige cable dramas, streaming originals, heavyweight films, and stage productions are all being forced into the same wider cultural conversation.
 It also means Baeksang is once again acting like Korea’s most credible annual sorting mechanism for what was big, what was good, and what actually managed to be both at the same time.
 Once again, Baeksang is doing what it does best.
 It is not just handing out trophies.
 It is telling the industry which titles actually shaped the year, and which platforms turned attention into real prestige.

 This year’s list feels especially sharp because the Broadcast side spreads its power across tvN, JTBC, Netflix, and Disney+ instead of letting one lane dominate the story.
 Park Bo-young lands in the Best Actress race for Our Unwritten Seoul, while Kim Go-eun anchors a field that is clearly built around star power and critical weight.
-The shortlist also reinforces how much momentum titles like The Art of Sarah and Low Life carried into spring, even when they were competing in wildly different tonal registers.
-According to Korea JoongAng Daily’s earlier ceremony preview, organizers are still framing the event around “The Stage,” which feels right for a lineup that treats broadcast, film, theater, and OTT as one prestige ecosystem rather than separate silos.
+The shortlist also reinforces how much momentum titles like The Art of Sarah and Undercover Miss Hong carried into spring, even when they were competing in wildly different tonal registers.
+Korea JoongAng Daily's earlier ceremony preview noted that organizers are still framing the event around “The Stage,” which feels right for a lineup that treats broadcast, film, theater, and OTT as one prestige ecosystem rather than separate silos.
+It also underlines how little separation now exists between prestige cable, big streamers, and legacy TV in the awards conversation.

 The Broadcast race says Korean TV is no longer one-format television